 From 10 faculty members, 40 students and three fields of study at the time of its founding, LHA has grown to more than 1,100 faculty, 18,000 students and over 350 course programs in 33 academic departments and 80 interdisciplinary research courses.
 One of the most important things we can do for students is not just teach them specific knowledge and skills, but help them match their interests to their career path, both professionally and as a lifelong learner.

-At the Hebrew Academy Community School, we offer a hands-on, licensed, and developmentally appropriate program for children who will be 1, 2, 3, and 4 years old by the end of August.
-The Early Childhood/Preschool facility at HACS is bright, spacious, and centrally located.
+At the Lubavitch Hebrew Academy, we offer a hands-on, licensed, and developmentally appropriate program for children who will be 1, 2, 3, and 4 years old by the end of August.
+The Early Childhood/Preschool facility at LHA is bright, spacious, and centrally located.
 We have a magnificent early childhood/preschool playground area with opportunities and room to climb, run, throw, engage in fantasy play, and dig.

 The most important skills students need to be successful are collaboration, creativity, communication and critical thinking.
 We encourage students to nurture these essential skills.
 Our curriculum works to tap into adolescents’ innate ability to thrive when given choices in their learning.
 We strive to develop responsible, lifelong learners with a passion for exploration and values that will sustain them as they grow.
 The curriculum is stimulating, hands-on, and includes technology.